TiaLow/learning-journal/design-with-CSS.md

     - **Property**: indicate aspects of the element you want to change (can have several separated by semi colon)
     - **Values**: specify settings for chosen properties

+#### Cascading Nature of CSS
+- if two selectors identical, last one takes precedence
+- if one selector is more specific, takes precedence
+- add !important after property value to indicate should be considered more important than other rules
+- **Can create generic rules that apply to whole doc and then overwrite with more specific rules*